redqx/friends-eng/season-01/06 The One With the Butt/index.md

 **Phoebe:** Based on *this play*? ...Based on this play!

+## [Scene: 03]

-[Scene: Central Perk, everyone else is there as Chandler enters.]
+Central Perk, everyone else is there as Chandler enters.

 **Chandler**: Hey, kids.